ahmedattia213/ChatBuzz/README.md

 ## ChatBuzz
 A chatting application in swift4 using Firebase.<br/>
-The project is still in progress.
+The project is finished, other options may be added later.